Deforestation in Myanmar

-According to a report by the Food and Agriculture Organization of the United Nations, Myanmar (also known as Burma) lost 19%, or 7,445,000 hectares (28,750 sq mi), of forest between 1990 and 2010.
-With forest covering as much as 70% of Burma at the time of independence, there were only slightly more than 48% forest cover left as of 2014.
-The deforestation rate of Myanmar has declined from 0.95% per year in the years 1990–2010 to about 0.3% per year and deforestation in Myanmar is now less than other countries of the region such as Indonesia or Vietnam, but still remains an important environmental issue.
-Three main factors contribute to continued deforestation: unsustainable and illegal logging, unresolved land rights and land disputes and extensive agricultural development.
+Deforestation in Myanmar (otherwise known as Burma) led to a reduction in forest cover from 70% of the country in 1948 to 48% by 2014.
+Myanmar possesses the largest expanse of tropical forest in mainland Southeast Asia, which contains high biodiversity.
+As of 2010, Myanmar's living forest biomass held 1,654 million metric tons of carbon and over 80 endemic species.

-Myanmar possesses the largest expanse of tropical forest in mainland Southeast Asia with a biodiversity much greater than temperate forests.
-As of 2010, Burma's living forest biomass holds 1,654 million metric tons of carbon and is home to over 80 endemic species.
-Despite the diversity and size of Burma's forests, only 6.3% of the land is protected and much of it is under the threat of deforestation.
+Under British rule, Myanmar's forests were logged for timber on an industrial scale for the first time.
+After independence, commercial logging greatly expanded under the military government of Ne Win.
+According to a report by the Food and Agriculture Organization, Myanmar lost 19%, or 7,445,000 hectares (28,750 sq mi), of its forest between 1990 and 2010.
+In the 21st century, contributing factors to deforestation in Myanmar include continued timber extraction, illegal logging, agricultural expansion, land disputes and civil conflict.
+Deforestation has increased amidst the escalation of civil war following the 2021 coup d'état.

 History

 Colonial era

 Although the traditional agricultural practice of swiddening has been practised in Burma for thousands of years, there are no signs that it led to significant deforestation and may in fact have helped maintain the forests.
-Significant deforestation in Burma began in the 1800s as the British cut down large expanses of forest for timber, a resource in high demand for the empire.
+Significant deforestation in Burma began in the 1800s during the colonial era as the British cut down large expanses of forest for timber, a resource in high demand for their empire.
 Hardwoods were very important to the British for shipbuilding, especially teak which was valued for its durability and water resistant properties.

 Following the annexation of Lower Burma in 1856, the British colonial government established the Forest Department in an effort to establish a sustainable system for logging.
-Coming mainly from Pegu Range of central Burma, logs would be pulled by elephants to rivers and then floated downstream to sawmills.
+Coming mainly from the Pegu Range of central Burma, logs would be pulled by elephants to rivers and then floated downstream to sawmills.
 The imperial demand for timber established logging as the main source of revenue for British Burma.
 Right before World War II, British Burma peaked logging operations, producing 447,000 tons of timber.